vygr/ChrysaLisp/STATUS.md

 `(raise)` and `(lower)` macros added to `lib/class/class.inc`.
 Adjusted the macro to allow concatenation of user values.

+Extend `(kernel-info)` to return the amount of memory available on the free lists.
+Add an extra column to Netmon to show the amount of allocated vs used memory.

 ------

 Make system now uses `(abs-path)`.